Exploring cultures and communities – the slow way

 Long before the M1 was built, Watford Gap was perceived to mark a certain cultural divide.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 14.
+Of course you can read the full article in the print edition of hidden europe 14.